zckman/coding-kata/katas/zustand/README.md

-# Welcoe to the Zustand Coding Kata
+# Welcome to the Zustand Coding Kata
 Let's have a look at how Zustand state management works in react.
 ## Why state management?
 * **Centralized Data**